SeanHRN/food-fight/README.md

 - Attack damage formula factoring in levels, types, IVs, EVs, status effect, etc.

-- All IVs are 31 by default.
+- All IVs are set to 31.

 - Fighters, moves, and abilities are loaded in via JSON.